-Among the research for low-latency communications, ultra-reliable and low latency communications (URLLC) is a typical application scenario.
-URLLC aims to achieve an ultra-low and bounded delay to support the above applications.
-For the next generation URLLC, the requirement on latency will be more stringent \cite{extreme}. \RV{Additionally}, to provide real-time experiences for users, communication latency should be controlled or deterministic \cite{6Gtime}.
-However, due to the fading nature of wireless channels, \RV{guaranteeing a bounded delay is usually challenging} \cite{iccli1}, \cite{hlicc}.
-Besides, limited maximum power brings more difficulty in achieving a bounded delay \cite{icc1}.
-Therefore, statistical quality-of-service (QoS) becomes one of the most common choices as the reliability and latency metrics for URLLC \cite{URLLC12}.
-Statistical QoS is characterized by the queue length or delay thresholds and the corresponding queue length or delay violation probability \cite{urllcproc}.
-As mentioned in \cite{bennis}, focusing \RV{solely} on average-based metrics without considering the tail behavior of wireless systems makes it difficult to satisfy the low-latency and reliability requirements.
-There are some works focusing on the characterization of the statistical delay in closed-loop control \cite{stdelay1} and edge computing systems \cite{stdelay2}.
-Thus, it is crucial to pay attention to statistical QoS analysis in URLLC and other low-latency systems to characterize the performance limits, \RV{which can, in turn,} help optimize the system's QoS performance.
+In the realm of low-latency communications, ultra-reliable and low-latency communications (URLLC) represents a typical application scenario.
+URLLC aims to achieve an ultra-low and bounded delay to support mission-critical applications.
+For the next-generation URLLC, the latency requirement will be more stringent \cite{extreme}.
+Additionally, providing real-time user experiences requires communication latency to be tightly controlled or deterministic \cite{6Gtime}.
+However, due to the fading nature of wireless channels, ensuring a bounded delay is usually challenging \cite{iccli1}, \cite{hlicc}.
+Furthermore, limited maximum power brings more difficulty of achieving a bounded delay \cite{icc1}.
+As a result, statistical quality-of-service (QoS) metrics have become the prevalent choice for assessing reliability and latency in URLLC \cite{URLLC12}.
+Statistical QoS is typically characterized by the queue length or delay thresholds and the associated queue length or delay violation probability \cite{urllcproc}.
+As mentioned in \cite{bennis}, focusing solely on average-based metrics without considering the tail behavior of wireless systems makes it difficult to satisfy the low-latency and reliability requirements.
+Several studies have explored the statistical delay in closed-loop control \cite{stdelay1} and edge computing systems \cite{stdelay2}.
+Therefore, incorporating statistical QoS analysis into URLLC and other low-latency systems is essential for characterizing performance limits and optimizing QoS metrics accordingly.